GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### With testing, I know straight away when I added a bug.
-That lets me fix the bug immediately, before it can crawl off and hide.
+> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
 >
-> ~ *Martin Fowler*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts